-Description The SHOP is a small employer, or an employer with no less than one employee and no more than 100 employees, unless a State elects to limit enrollment in the small group market to employers with no more than 50 employees until 1/1/16.
+SHOP Guideline Description Eligibility Standards The SHOP is a small employer, or an employer with no less than one employee and no more than 100 employees, unless a State elects to limit enrollment in the small group market to employers with no more than 50 employees until 1/1/16.
 The SHOP must employ at least one common law employee.
 An employee would not include a sole proprietor or the sole proprietor's spouse.
-The SHOP may use the information attested to by the employer or the employee on the application but must, at a minimum verify that an individual attempting to enter the SHOP as an employee is listed on the qualified employer's roster of employees to whom coverage is offered.
-The SHOP must report to the Internal Revenue Service (IRS) employer participation and employee enrollment information for tax administration purposes.
-Open enrollment period will be at least 30 days.
-Employer election period will be at least 30 days.
-SHOP must establish coverage effective dates consistent with45 C.F.R. § 155.720.
-The SHOP must adhere to the application requirements outlined in 45 C.F.R. § 155.730.
+Eligibility Determination for The SHOP may use the information attested to by the employer or the employee on SHOP the application but must, at a minimum verify that an individual attempting to enter the SHOP as an employee is listed on the qualified employer's roster of employees to whom coverage is offered.
+Enrollment of Employees into The SHOP must report to the Internal Revenue Service (IRS) employer QHPs under SHOP participation and employee enrollment information for tax administration purposes.
+Enrollment Periods under Open enrollment period will be at least 30 days.
+Employer election period will be at SHOP least 30 days.
+SHOP must establish coverage effective dates consistent with 45 C.F.R. § 155.720.
+Application Standard for The SHOP must adhere to the application requirements outlined in 45 C.F.R. § SHOP 155.730.
 The SHOP must use a single application to determine employer eligibility and to collect information necessary for purchasing coverage such as employee name and address of employer's locations; number of employees; employer identification number; and list of qualified employees and their taxpayer identification number.
 The SHOP must use a single application for eligibility